Mgineer117/minjae-rl/README.md

-# RL Implementation by Minjae
+# RL Implementation by Minjae (for my use and it is on development)

 Welcome to Minjae's RL Implementation repository!
 This project is a sophisticated reinforcement learning (RL) engine that uniquely combines both offline and online RL capabilities, setting it apart from other implementations that treat them separately.